-two other commitment criteria.
+If government-awarded funding is announced for a generation project, this will be considered in the assessment of whether a project is sufficiently progressed towards meeting the finance commitment criteria.
+For such a generation project to be considered as anticipated, it must be in the process of meeting at least two other commitment criteria.
 In the case where government-awarded funding provides long-term investment certainty and is awarded as part of a large-scale program, AEMO may have regard to the eligibility criteria for this funding when considering a project's progress against other (non-Finance) commitment criteria.

-The anticipated project commitment status classification will be included in the Generation Information publication from July 2021 onwards.
+The anticipated project commitment status classification will beis included in the Generation Information publication from July 2021 onwards.

-Table 3 Project commitment criteria questions
+Table 3 Table 2 Project commitment criteria questions

-Land Have the rights been secured for the land that is required for construction of the generating unit(s)?
-Have the rights been secured for the land that is required for easements of new lines to connect the generating system to the transmission/distribution network?
+Land Have the rights been secured for the land or sea that is required for construction of the generating unit(s)?
+Have the rights been secured for the land or sea that is required for easements of new lines to connect the generating system to the transmission/distribution network?
 Contracts Has the detailed design been completed to the extent required for a connection enquiry to be made to the relevant network service provider (NSP)?
 Are contracts for the supply and construction of major plant or equipment finalised and executed (officially signed), including any provisions for cancellation payments?
 (Major plant and equipment include components such as generating units, turbines, boilers, transmission towers, conductors, and terminal station equipment, as relevant to the project.)
 Planning Has an application to connect been made with a NSP?
 Has a connection agreement with a NSP been signed?
 Have you received AEMO's official letter of acceptance of the generator performance standards?
 (This is confirmed with AEMO Registrations.)
 Have all relevant environmental approvals for construction and operation been obtained?
 Have all relevant planning and licensing approvals, from local and state government authorities, been obtained?
 Finance Does the project/project stage/generating unit(s) have an associated Power Purchase Agreement (PPA)?
 Besides a PPA, are there other financing arrangements in place (such as merchant financing and/or long-term State or Federal Government funding)?
 Has the Final investment Decision (FID) been reached (signed off), under the usual commercial definition of official Board financial approval regarding when, where and how much capital is being spent?
-Construction Has a firm construction start date (or range) been set?
-Provide the earliest likely date, and the latest likely date, for commencement of construction or installation at the Site.
-Has construction or installation commenced at the Site?
-If so, provide the actual date that construction commenced.
-Has a Full Commercial Use Date (or range) been set, that is, the date from which the generating system is planned to have received official approval (sign-off) of all commissioning tests, from AEMO and the NSP?
-If so, provide the earliest likely date, and the latest likely date, for Full Commercial Use.